There’s nowhere in the world like Cuba.

 THE AVERAGE COST OF ACCOMODATION IS $77 PER DAY

-When it is time to venture out of the capital, though, buses will be your most reliable and efficient means of transportation, especially for lengthier voyages.
+When it is time to venture outside of the capital, however, buses will be your most reliable and efficient means of transportation, especially for those lengthier voyages.

-If you opt to wait, it is not hard to book and buy at the bus stations once you arrive in the country but keep in mind you might have limited options for availability.
-I did not have any issues booking from Havana to Varadero once we arrived but I went during the off season, so crowds were a bit lighter.
+If you opt to wait — maybe you don’t want to plan out your itinerary before you arrive — it’s not hard to book your route and buy your tickets at the bus stations once you arrive in the country.
+As mentioned, keep in mind you might have limited options for availability.
+I didn’t personally have any issues booking from Havana to Varadero when we arrived in the country, but I visited in March, so crowds were a little lighter.

 Bicycles are used as a regular form of transportation by both locals and visitors.
 Although cars and buses are accustomed to sharing the road with cyclists, helmets are rarely (if ever) worn so plan to bring your own if you wish to ride safer.
-At Bike Rentals and Tours Havana bike rentals for 24-hours start at $15.
-When booking, make sure to rent a lock for the journey – bike theft is a common problem in Havana.
+At Bike Rentals and Tours Havana, bike rentals for 24-hours in the city start at $15.
+When booking, make sure to rent a lock for the journey, as bike theft is a common problem in Havana.

-Car hires are the most exciting form of transportation if you are wanting to experience every piece of Cuban life.
-The retro wheels are flashy and fun.
-I hired a 1950’s bright pink antique convertible and zipped around Havana for two hours, ending the tour at Hemmingway’s bar for some spirited drinking.
-Old Cars Havana is a professional and decently priced company that offers services with or without a guide.
-A 2-Hour Havana City Tour starts at $50 per car with a max of five people, so the more you pile in, the cheaper your excursion will be.
+Car hires are the most exciting form of transportation — it’s not often I get to say that! — if you’re wanting to experience every aspect of Cuban life.
+The retro old-fashioned cars are flashy, vibrant, and fun.
+I hired a 1950’s bright pink antique convertible and zipped around Havana for two hours, ending the tour at Hemmingway’s bar for some drinking and celebrating.
+I used Old Cars Havana, which is a professional and decently-priced company that offers services with or without a guide.
+A two-hour Havana city tour starts at $50 per car with a maximum of five people, so the more you pile in, the cheaper your excursion will be.

-I also used bici-taxis, a three-wheel pedal carriage, as more of an experience than anything else.
+Finally, I also used bici-taxis, a three-wheel pedal carriage, as more of an experience than anything else.
 It’s a fun way to enjoy the ride moving at a slower pace through the roads of Havana.
-You will find them posted up all over the cities waiting and ready to take you where you need to go.
-Prices start at $2 but tips are encouraged and appreciated amongst the hard-working riders.
+You’ll find them posted up all over the country, ready to take you wherever you need to go.
+Prices start from $2 but tips are encouraged and appreciated by the hard-working riders.

 THE AVERAGE COST OF TRANSPORTATION IS $19 PER DAY

-Cuban roots run deep with a huge amount of Spanish, Caribbean, Chinese and African influence with a hint of French and Portuguese.
-The fare is simple with staples such as rice, meats, sugar, corn, seafood and plantains.
+Cuban food is delicious, with hints of Spanish, Caribbean, Chinese and African influence, along with a touch of French and Portuguese thrown into the mix.
+The fare is simple, with staples including rice, meat, sugar, corn, seafood, and plantain.

-Shopping at a local market that takes CUP will be the thriftiest option, but the experience itself might leave you frustrated, confused and overwhelmed.
+Shopping at a local market that takes CUP will be even cheaper, but the experience itself might leave you frustrated, confused, and overwhelmed.
 Items are limited and often nowhere to be found (in the country!) and stores are overcrowded.
-To add to the frustration, you might have to make quite a few stops between a big grocery store, and several small ones to get all the items on your list.
+To add to the struggle, you might have to make quite a few stops between a big grocery store, and several small ones to get all the items on your list.
 If convenience outweighs your budget, I’d suggest buying small items like fruit and “peso food” from the street and avoiding the grocery store scene altogether.

 Eating out is an easy and affordable way to dine.
-Even splurging at a fine dine gifts visitors with a reasonable tab of $35 per person and that includes an appetizer, meal and drinks.
+Even splurging at a fine restaurant averages a cost of $35 per person, and that covers a three-course meal and drinks.

-Breakfast will be the most inexpensive meal with a drip coffee (expresso) starting at $2 in a café and just cents on the street.
+Breakfast will be the most inexpensive meal with a coffee starting at $2 in a café or mere cents on the street.
 A popular food for breakfast is bread soaked in coffee and warm milk and runs for $2.
-Keep in mind, many establishments don’t open their doors until noon so if your accommodation offers free (or paid) breakfast you should indulge onsite.
+Keep in mind, many establishments don’t open their doors until noon so if your accommodation offers breakfast, you should indulge onsite.

 EATING OUT AVERAGE PRICE PER DAY: $37

-Baseball, Hemmingway and badass cars are some signature traits on this island, but the list of Cuban activities is much lengthier than the most obvious attractions.
-Cuba is an open space for both revelers and adventure seekers.
-The nightlife in Havana is alluring with its rich beats and hired dancers keeping the vibe strong; but when it’s time to escape the city lights, the natural beauty of Cuba you will add another remarkable element to Cuba’s personality.
-Outdoor adventures such as cycling, hiking and watersports are found sprinkled outside the city limits of Havana, Santiago De Cuba and Baracoa.
+The nightlife in Havana is alluring with its rich beats and hired dancers keeping the vibe strong, but when it’s time to escape the city lights, the natural beauty of Cuba you will add another remarkable element to the country’s offerings.
+Outdoor adventures such as cycling, hiking and water-sports are found sprinkled outside the city limits of Havana, Santiago De Cuba, and Baracoa.

-If you are feeling extra adventurous, consider cycling across the country.
-Although pricier than your 24-hour bike rental, the experience to roll across the Cuban grounds through farmland and colonial villages is an absolute life changer.
-Backroads offers a 7 day/6 night pedaling trip for $5,599 that takes you through Viñales, Las Terrazas and ends in Havana.
+If you’re feeling extra adventurous, consider cycling across the country.
+Although pricier than your 24-hour bike rental, the experience to roll across the country, through farmland and colonial villages is an absolute life changer.
+Backroads offers a 7 day/6 night pedalling trip for $5,599 that takes you through Viñales, Las Terrazas, and ends in Havana.

 Too long of a ride?
 Don’t worry, you have options!
 If you are wanting a much shorter, yet informative ride, try Bike Rental and Tour Havana for a 4.5-hour Deep Havana Ride through the old streets of the capital.
 At $35 per rider, it’s a great way to see the city in all its nooks and crannies.